NCEAS/ca-mpa/README.md

 The GitHub repository has the following structure

 * **data:** This folder contains subfolders for each dataset used in the project.
 The subfolders contain scripts that clean and visualize the data.
 Figures for visualizing each dataset are contained within a folder in each subfolder.
-* **analyis:** This folder contains subfolders that contain the analysis for each paper.
+* **analysis:** This folder contains subfolders that contain the analysis for each paper.
+The paper subteams may determine the best structure for their collaboration within these subfolders.

 ## Working group members